Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There is also a second store next door.

-Shopping all the way to Ueno Marui Department Store
+Walk All the Way to Ueno Marui Department Store for Shopping

 The general location is shown in the image above.

-There is a gacha capsule toy area on the second floor.
+There is a gacha capsule toy area to explore on the second floor.

 Got a Shinkansen ticket capsule toy.